BrowserStackCE/browserstack-examples-pytest-BDD-appium/README.md

     pip install -r requirements.txt
     ```

-## Getting Started

-Getting Started with Pytest-BDD-Appium tests in Python on BrowserStack couldn't be easier!

-### Run your first test :

-**1. Upload your Android App**
+- Upload the Wikipedia Sample Android App

-Upload your Android app (.apk or .aab file) to BrowserStack servers using our REST API.
+Upload the [sample Android app](https://www.browserstack.com/app-automate/sample-apps/android/WikipediaSample.apk) (.apk or .aab file) to BrowserStack servers using our REST API.
 Here is an example cURL request :

 ```
 curl -u "YOUR_USERNAME:YOUR_ACCESS_KEY" \